basvandriel/dagster-bigdata-poc/STREAMING_ARTICLE.md

 **The good:** Each job only processes one chunk, so memory usage stays low.

 **The bad:** For our test file, this created 2,932 separate jobs.
-Imagine the orchestration overhead!
-Plus, tracking thousands of jobs?
-Total nightmare.

-*Manageability: Poor for large files ❌*

-We needed a better way.

----
+Quite abit of overhead.
+Plus, how would we launch one ingestion?

-## The Breakthrough: Single-Op Streaming
+## The solution: Single-Op Streaming

-After two failed attempts, we finally cracked it.
-The solution was elegantly simple: combine streaming and processing in a single op that handles chunks immediately.
+Instead of using multiple jobs runs or multiple operations, just use one `op`.
+In here, we can use the iteration result from `stream_bam_chunks` and for every chunk, save it to our file system.

 ```python
 @op